Jack Suwinski Player Props: Pirates vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 4.06 team ERA ranks 12th among all MLB pitching staffs.
+- The Phillies have a 4.03 team ERA that ranks 12th across all MLB pitching staffs.

-- Phillies pitchers combine to surrender 112 home runs (1.1 per game), the seventh-fewest in the league.
+- Phillies pitchers combine to surrender the seventh-fewest home runs in baseball (112 total, 1.1 per game).

+- Nola goes for his 10th victory when he gets the start for the Phillies, his 22nd of the season.
+He is 9-6 with a 4.25 ERA and 133 strikeouts in 133 1/3 innings pitched.

+- His most recent appearance was on Sunday against the Cleveland Guardians, when the righty threw seven innings, surrendering three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.